pritamghanghas/Semester-Project/README.md

 sudo apt-get install python-rosinstall
 ```
 ## Gazebo6 Installation
-Since some of the required plugins are not available in Gazebo2 (the offiacial supported version of Gazebo in ROS Indigo) it is necessary to manually install Gazebo6 and its integration with ROS.
+Since some of the required plugins are not available in Gazebo2 (the official supported version of Gazebo in ROS Indigo) it is necessary to manually install Gazebo6 and its integration with ROS.
 To do so setup your computer to accept software from packages.osrfoundation.org.
  ```bash
 sudo sh -c 'echo "deb http://packages.osrfoundation.org/gazebo/ubuntu-stable `lsb_release -cs` main" > /etc/apt/sources.list.d/gazebo-stable.list'
 ```